 The reason that you cannot get a mortgage on a park home is that, while you can own the property itself outright, you are still liable to recurring site fees for the land which it is on.
-With that being said, there are three main methods in which you can finance the purchase of a mobile home, with the best option depending on your own personal circumstances, which are:
+With that being said, there are three main methods in which you can finance the purchase of a mobile home, with the best option depending on your own personal circumstances.
+Options include:

 While you cannot get a mortgage to finance the purchase of a park home, you can take out a loan with the bank to fund your investment.
 This, however, will be at a significantly higher rate than what you would expect with that of a mortgage, and you will likely require a higher rate of deposit (around 20% depending on the bank you are applying for a loan from) to be accepted.

 As the value of a mobile home is more likely to reduce over time instead of increase, there is a chance that you may not be able to sell the property in order to pay off the remainder of the loan, should you need to, which presents a greater risk for the lender.
 This is typically why there is a higher rate of interest on bank loans than with a mortgage.
-Some lenders can offer a loan period of up to 15 years - you should certainly consider the long-term affordability of repaying a loan for any period when it comes to static caravan finance.
+Some lenders can offer a loan period of up to 15 years but you should always consider the long-term affordability of repaying a loan for any period when it comes to static caravan finance.

-We would always advise shopping around for the best mobile home financing rates, comparing the costs that you are eligible for with various banks and lenders, as some companies offer specialised loans suitable for the investment of a mobile home, which would be used as security for the loan.
+We would always advise shopping around for the best mobile home financing rates, comparing the costs that you are eligible for with various banks and lenders.
+Some companies offer specialised loans suitable for the investment of a mobile home, which would be used as security for the loan.
 If you do not have the immediate funds and/or assets to purchase a park home outright, seeking a lender regulated by the Financial Conduct Authority (FCA) will be your best option if you are set on making the investment.

 If you are in a financial position where you can buy a park home outright, this is certainly the best option.
 Without the costs of loan repayments over a number of years, or the need to fund a deposit, this makes the cost of living much cheaper on a month-to-month basis.